Researcher Development Schemes

 -

-Melbourne Collaborative Research Infrastructure Program - Stage Two Funding
+Melbourne Collaborative Research Infrastructure Program

 The Melbourne Collaborative Research Infrastructure Program (MCRIP) looks to improve the coherence and consolidation of a University-wide approach to research infrastructure provisioning through the support of people embedded in the University’s platform technologies.
 13 platforms were funded under MCRIP Stage One funding.
 MCRIP Stage Two funding aims to support both new and existing eligible platforms.
 To be considered eligible for support platforms must fit the criteria of Collaborative Research Infrastructure, which specifically addresses: technical expertise and continuous learning, researcher access to capabilities, quality assurance, information management towards evidence-based decision making, efficiency and avoidance of duplication, long-term operational sustainability and precinct partnerships to maximise opportunities.